csci-1301/csci-1301.github.io/docs/uca.md

 Their duties _can not_ include:

-- Understanding for you^[Althought that may sound curious, we believe it is important to remind you of the fact that they can only _help_ you understanding, but that you have to do your part!],
+- Understanding for you^[Although that may sound curious, we believe it is important to remind you of the fact that they can only _help_ you understanding, but that you have to do your part!],
 - Helping you or even commenting on graded material _before_ it was graded,
 - Grading students' work,
 - Helping you with other classes,